ashishforgrz/Day1/README.md

 git branch <branch name>                                               -      Creating new branch git branch -d <branch name>                                            -      Deleting a branch

+Git Stash -
+git stash save                                                         -      temporarily stores all the modified tracked files

-Git Checkout -
+Git Log -
-git checkout <name-of-my-branch>                                       -      Switch to this branch git checkout -b <name-of-your-branch>                                  -      Make a new branch and switch to that branch
+git log                                                                -      list the version history for the current branch Git Checkout - git checkout <name-of-my-branch>                                       -      Switch to this branch git checkout -b <name-of-your-branch>                                  -      Make a new branch and switch to that branch